FullStack-HY/FullStack-Hy.github.io/src/content/4/en/part4d.md

 Both the new blog creation and blog deletion need to find out the identity of the user who is doing the operation.
 The middleware _tokenExtractor_ that we did in exercise 4.20 helps but still both the handlers of <i>post</i> and <i>delete</i> operations need to find out who is the user holding a specific token.

-Do now a new middleware _userExtractor_, that finds out the user and sets it to the request object.
+Now create a new middleware _userExtractor_, that finds out the user and sets it to the request object.
 When you register the middleware in <i>app.js</i>

 ```js
 app.use(middleware.userExtractor)